 Certain information about a company must be publicly available including, for example, the company's annual accounts, registered office address and details of directors, company secretary (if there is one) and members.
 Providing and updating this information has historically been the job of the company secretary.
 If your company is in the London area we, at BRM, can provide comprehensive assistance with company secretarial matters.

-Company legislation provides an opportunity for a business organisation to benefit from the protection of limited liability, separating the legal persona of the organisation from the individuals who own it.
+Company legislation provides an opportunity for a business organisation to benefit from the protection of limited liability, separating the legal persona of the organisation from the individuals who own and run it.

 Do all companies need a company secretary?